coditori/highly-skilled-job-offers/README.md

 ## 3- Schedule the interview
 It's a common mistake that you have an interview in another time zone and you miss the interview because of miscalculations.
 With [Calendly](https://calendly.com) you can easily set up your calendar and ask people to find a free slot in your calendar.

-## 4- Things to Remember in an Interview
+## 4- Skills
 <p align="center"><img src="files/soft_vs_hard_skills.png" /></p>
+Let's go a little bit more on details.

 #### Soft skills
 Personal attributes that enable someone to interact effectively and harmoniously with other people.
 It's not a good idea to put soft skills directly on a CV, like a team player in the CV.
 It'd be good to mention them under the hood in the CV bullet points.